 Signature Projects

-The Richmond Valley Council Community Strategic Plan has highlighted a number of projects deemed as high priority by the Richmond Valley community.
+The Richmond Valley Council Community Strategic Plan highlights a number of projects deemed as high priority by the Richmond Valley community.
 Council has lobbied hard to secure funding, and continues to work towards the delivery of these identified projects.
-Some of these projects have already been partly or fully completed.
+Some of these projects have been partly, or fully, completed.

-All of these projects would not be possible without the greatly appreciated funding support from the State and Federal Government, towards all of these signature projects.
-Additionally the realisation of these signature projects shows that the Council does listen to the community, and will continue to deliver on being the “can do” Council.
+All of these projects would not be possible without the greatly appreciated funding support from the State and Federal governments.
+Additionally, the realisation of these signature projects shows the Council does listen to the community, and will continue to deliver on being the “can do” Council.

 Check out the Signature Projects below